 I pride myself on my passion for art.
-I've been illustrating seriously for nine years, and informally much longer than that.
+I've been illustrating seriously for around ten years, and informally much longer than that.

 I'm of the opinion that art is what you make of it -- there's no right or wrong way to do art.
 I want to help you understand that illustration belongs to you, and it should never be corrupted by overfocusing on technique.
 However, technique should still be studied -- one must know the rules in order to break them.
 I strive to strike the balance between hard work and passion.

 I love creating things that have meaning to people.
 If someone looks at a piece of mine and feels anything, even disgust or dissatisfaction, I've done my job.